-The Impact Assessments are provided in Annex 7, however, in summary:
+The Impact Assessments are provided in the P138 Assessment Report (P138AR, reference 3), however, in summary:

-- The ELEXON CVA Programme estimate a resource requirement of 41 man days for the development and implementation of P138, plus 20 man days for release overheads. - ELEXON CVA Operations estimate a resource requirement of 5 man days for the development and implementation of P138 - ELEXON Assurance estimate a resource requirement of 6.5 man days for the development and implementation and provision of assurance to the CVA programme for the implementation of P138. - ELEXON Governance and Regulatory Affairs believe that there may be an impact on the department as there could be an increase in the workload of the Panel, who oversee most of the section G 'Contingencies' provisions. - The ELEXON communications department have indicated that there may be a resource requirement of 6 ELEXON man days if the Pricing Data section of the BSCCo website is to be modified. - The following ELEXON departments have indicated that there is no impact from the implementation of P138: Market Monitoring, Strategic Commercial Services and Finance.
+- The ELEXON CVA Programme estimate a resource requirement of 41 man days for the development and implementation of P138, plus 20 man days for release overheads. - ELEXON CVA Operations estimate a resource requirement of 5 man days for the development and implementation of P138. - ELEXON Assurance estimate a resource requirement of 6.5 man days for the development, implementation and provision of assurance to the CVA programme for the implementation of P138. - ELEXON Governance and Regulatory Affairs believe that there may be an impact on the department as there could be an increase in the workload of the Panel, who oversee most of the section G 'Contingencies' provisions. - The ELEXON communications department have indicated that there may be a resource requirement of 6 ELEXON man days if the Pricing Data section of the BSCCo website is to be modified. - The following ELEXON departments have indicated that there is no impact from the implementation of P138: Market Monitoring, Strategic Commercial Services and Finance.

 Therefore a total of approximately 80 ELEXON man days are required for the development and implementation of P138.
-There is also an additional 20% tolerance associated with this figure.